-The camera's focal plane is the area across which light from the telescope's mirrors, further corrected by the telescope's lenses, comes to a focus.
+The LSST Camera's focal plane is the area across which light from the telescope's mirrors, further corrected by the telescope's lenses, comes to a focus.
 As such the focal plane is the heart of the camera, responsible for capturing the light from billions of distant galaxies in a form that can be preserved.

 The array of charge-coupled device (CCD) sensors in the camera's focal plane operates at a temperature of approximately -100°C to achieve desired detector performance.
 The focal plane array is housed in an evacuated cryostat, which includes front-end electronics and thermal control for the detector array.
 The cryostat lens serves as both light entrance window and vacuum seal for the cryostat.